lkalvoda/DHH23_Early-Modern_classification-eval/README.md

 | 1-1 = both classifications are correct (acceptable)       | 15                                      |
 | **Σ**                                                     | **270**                                 |

+*Table 9 The four annotation possibilities for human evaluation of CLIP3 classifications of the 'High-confidence' subset (random weighted sample) explained; how many times each one of these combinations occurrs in the dataset*

 The summarised figures (for each choice out of 270) in this subset are as follows:
 - first-choice correct: 236